simpleidserver/SimpleIdServer/website/docs/iam/caching.md

 ## Redis

-To utilize Redis, edit the `appsettings.json` file and modify the following values :
+To use SQL Server as a distributed caching, edit the `appsettings.json` file and modify the following values :

 | Json Path                                        | Value     |
 | ------------------------------------------------ | --------- |